ONH 1 // The First Days

 “There is no known cause for this condition.
 It just…happens.
 And unfortunately, there’s no known cure or treatment either.
 Here.”

 He hands me a card for CVI – The Center for the Visually Impaired – and for Blind Services in Atlanta.
-It didn’t register, I just stared at the small rectangular business card; it felt alien in my hand.
+It didn’t register, I just stared at the card; it felt alien in my hand.
 I’m thinking, “I won’t need this card, I don’t need this.”

 As we leave the hospital, we start making phone calls.
 To all the people who wanted us to let them know right away; they had been praying for us.
 How do I even start these conversations?
 There’s no good way to do it, no matter how you phrase it, it still punches all the breath out of you.

 “Hi Dad, it’s me.
 We’re driving home from the doctor now and … she’s blind.”
 The words fall like an anchor, an anvil.
-I dutifully make my way through the long list of phone calls, listening in uncomfortable silence to people on the other end of the phone grope for words, in vain.
-I know there’s nothing to say, it’s not their fault.
+I make my way through the long list of phone calls, listening to people on the other end of the line grope for words.
+It’s not their fault; there’s nothing to say.

 No tears yet, just numbness.
 I suppose we’ll just go home, eat supper, and keep living.